-the Possible within Idea Validation: From Concepts to Unicorns
+the Power of Idea Validation: From Concepts to Unicorns

 How about if one day you are: You’re sipping a locally roasted espresso at a chic San Francisco café, gazing at the majestic Golden Gate Bridge, when a lightbulb goes off in your head.
 You’ve got a million-dollar startup idea that promises to metamorphose the industry.
-But before you start dreaming about lavish office spaces in downtown Austin or a glamorous launch party in LA, you might want to confirm that brilliant idea.
-As the old Silicon Valley saying goes, “Invent or incubate—confirm before it’s too late!”
+But before you start dreaming about lavish office spaces in downtown Austin or a glamorous launch party in LA, you might want to validate that brilliant idea.
+As the old Silicon Valley saying goes, “Innovate or incubate—validate before it’s too late!”

 The Worth of Idea Validation